Sterling takes British reopening delay in its stride

 Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, June 14 (Reuters) - Sterling was largely unmoved on Monday by news Britain was set to delay the end of social distancing measures, as the government tries to slow a rapid rise in COVID-19 infections.
+LONDON, June 14 (Reuters) - Sterling was largely unmoved by Monday's news that Britain is set to delay the end of social distancing measures as the government seeks to contain a rapid rise in COVID-19 infections.

 Sterling, which has been one of the best performing currencies in 2021 as investors bet on a strong British economic rebound, hovered just below recent highs.

+The euro was 0.2% stronger against the pound at 85.96 pence EURGBP=D3, still stuck within the range of the past two months.

-ING analysts said the delay was expected and that investors were more focused on economic data.
+ING analysts said a delay to the easing of restrictions was expected and investors were more focused on economic data.

 "We do not think this does too much damage to GBP, which instead will be focused on fresh macro updates on jobs and retail sales - both expected to be GBP supportive," they wrote.

-Bank of England Governor Andrew Bailey is due to speak at an event later, with investors watching for any signals on the direction of monetary policy and his views on inflation.
+Bank of England Governor Andrew Bailey is due to speak at an event later on Monday, with investors watching for any signals on the direction of monetary policy and his views on inflation.

-The BoE has taken an initial step to slow the pace of its asset purchases and investors are pricing in a first interest rate rise off record lows in late 2022.
+The central bank has taken an initial step to slow the pace of asset purchases and investors are pricing in a first interest rate rise from record lows late next year.

 Britain's relatively rapid COVID-19 vaccination rollout and signs of a strong economic rebound have bolstered sterling in recent months and encouraged investors to bring forward their expectations for some limited monetary tightening.